 A. Settlement.
 In accordance with the California Rules of Court, if a case is settled, the plaintiff must immediately give the court written notice.
 The plaintiff must also immediately notify the court by phone or in person if a hearing, conference, or trial date is imminent.
 The only time a hearing set by the court may be taken off calendar is when the plaintiff advises the court that the case has been settled.
-In that event, a show cause hearing regarding dismissal will be conducted in 45 days.
+The court may set a hearing to show cause why the case should not be dismissed or may put the case on a dismissal calendar.
 The show cause hearing will be taken off calendar if a dismissal of all complaints and cross-complaints, or a judgment as to all complaints and cross-complaints, is filed with the court no later than five court days prior to the hearing.
 If such documentation has not been received by the date set for the show cause hearing, the court will immediately order appropriate sanctions and/or dismiss the entire action.

-Failure to advise the court at least five court days before the settlement conference that it will not proceed as scheduled, for any reason other than the settlement of the case in its entirety within the five court day period, may be deemed by the court to be a violation of an order of the court, punishable by monetary sanctions payable to the court under Code of Civil Procedure section 177.5, as well as any other sanction provided by law.
-In addition to monetary sanctions, any party or attorney who fails to attend a settlement conference risks having their complaint dismissed or their answer stricken and default entered.
+Failure to advise the court at least five court days before the settlement conference that it will not proceed as scheduled, for any reason other than the settlement of the case in its entirety within the five court day period, may be deemed by the court to be a violation of an order of the court, punishable by monetary sanctions payable to the court under Code of Civil Procedure section 177.5 and/or Code of Civil Procedure section 575.2, as well as any other sanction provided by law.